NerdyBread/Python-DataStructures/README.md

 This repository containa simple implementations of data structures written in Python3.

-I'm hoping it will give a baseline for people looking to learn data structures.
+I'm hoping it will give a starting point for people looking to learn data structures.

 As of now it contains: